In the digital age, employees are more than your workforce – they are your competitive advantage.

 -Dimitri Boylan, CEO & Founder, Avature

 An organization cannot inspire its people without understanding the social context in which they work.
 Relationships are built, values are expressed and culture happens whether there is intention put into creating it or not.
-Companies must decide what employee engagement strategies they want to implement and how effective these strategies will be in influencing their workplace culture.
+Companies must decide what employee engagement innovation strategies they want to implement and how effective they will be in influencing their workplace culture.

 The most effective HR teams set social objectives in order to create a sense of community and purpose.
 It is this sense of community that ultimately assists in identifying and solving productivity problems at the workplace.
 It is for this reason that modern HR has the crucial job of creating an environment that assists in aligning company culture to match business objectives.